The Birthstone of February: Amethyst

 In addition to the intensity of the purple color, the even distribution of color throughout the amethyst is also crucial.
 Gemstones with a uniform and consistent distribution of color are highly sought after, as they exhibit a balanced and harmonious appearance.
 This uniformity adds to the overall value and desirability of the amethyst.

-Also read about: The Many Benefits of Sapphire in Islam
+Also read about: The Meaning and Power of the Sapphire Stone for Aquarius

 2.3 Most Valuable – Siberian Amethysts